 6. All library cards expire each year on the patron’s birthday.
 In order to renew a library card, patrons must verify current address and phone number.
 A patron record with an expiration date older than four years will be deleted if the record is free of outstanding charges.
 Expired patron records with outstanding charges will remain on the system indefinitely.

 7. Circulation to corporate bodies such as day care centers, assisted living facilities, etc. may be established under special arrangements established with the library director.

 8. Temporary cards may be issued to patrons without proof of address.
-These cards will remain in an expired state until proof of address is provided.
-Temporary cards will have a limit of two items and may not be used to check out equipment or Inter-Library Loan items.
+Temporary cards will have a limit of three items and may not be used to check out Inter-Library Loan items.

 B. Lost or Forgotten Cards

 1. If a patron loses his/her library card, he/she should notify the library as soon as possible and request a replacement.

 2. All patrons, adult and juvenile, are required to bring their library cards with them if they intend to check out items.
 An individual who repeatedly ignores this expectation may be denied the privilege of checking out materials until they present their card at the library.

 2. One week for videos, magazines, and video games.

 3. Two weeks for TV series and lengthy videos, to be determined by library staff.

 2. Reference and local history books will not circulate without specific permission.
 In special circumstances, some reference materials may be checked out overnight.